With the release of Star Wars: The Last Jedi upon us, fans are turning back to the original Star Wars trilogy in preparation.

 A good film should not only dazzle viewers with its effects, but should also facilitate the storytelling through its seamless design and editing.
 The same goes for static visual storytelling, like in print design and infographics.

-In honor of Star Wars: The Force Awakens, we went back to the original Star Wars trilogy to take a closer look at how the films employed fundamental principles of design to tell some of film history’s most beloved stories.
+In honor of Star Wars: The Last Jedi, we went back to the original Star Wars trilogy to take a closer look at how the films employed fundamental principles of design to tell some of film history’s most beloved stories.